 Fentanyl patches are used to relieve strong pain.

-Apply fentanyl patches to a clean, dry area of skin every three days.
-Remove the old patch before applying a new patch.
+Use fentanyl patches regularly as directed.
+Apply the patch to a clean, dry, hairless area of skin every 3 days.
+When you have removed the old patch, apply the new one in a different place to prevent irritating your skin.
 Do not cut the patch.

 If you forget to change the patch, remove the old patch and apply a new one as soon as possible.